IR35 — what should the private sector do to prepare?

 Users need the tool to work when it is not immediately clear what form the creature takes, and this is where it falls down.
 However, it is currently being reformed.

-And in April 2020, the private sector will follow suit.
+And, now in April 2021, the private sector will follow suit.

 In the 2018 budget, it was announced that the rules will be extended to medium and large-sized private sector organisations.
 The simplified test defines this as a business that has an annual turnover of more than £10.2 million.